-TC Transcontinental Packaging, the Packaging Sector of TC Transcontinental, positions itself as a leader in flexible packaging in North America, and also has operations in Guatemala, Mexico, Ecuador, United Kingdom, New Zealand and China.
-This sector has approximately 3,800 employees, the majority of which are based in the United States.
-Its platform is comprised of one premedia studio and 26 production plants specializing in recycling, extrusion, lamination, printing and converting.
+TC Transcontinental Packaging, the Packaging Sector of TC Transcontinental, is a leader in flexible packaging with operations mostly in the United States, as well as in Canada, Guatemala, Mexico, Ecuador, the United Kingdom, New Zealand and China with about 3,900 employees as of the date hereof.
+Its platform is comprised of one premedia studio and 28 production plants, as of the date hereof, specializing in recycling, extrusion, lamination, printing and converting.

-TC Transcontinental Packaging offers a variety of flexible plastic products, including rollstock, bags and pouches, shrink films and bags, and advanced coatings.
-This sector services a variety of markets, including dairy, coffee, meat and poultry, pet food, agriculture, beverage, home and personal care, industrial, consumer products, supermarkets and medical.
+TC Transcontinental Packaging offers a variety of flexible packaging products, including rollstock, labels, die cut lids, shrink films, bags and pouches, and advanced coatings.
+This sector services a variety of markets, including dairy, coffee, meat and poultry, pet food, agriculture, beverage, home and personal care, industrial, consumer products and medical.